cho45/Chemrtron/README.md

 - Upload the installers and binaries to the release.
 - Generate release notes based on commit history.

+**Note for macOS users:** Since the app is not signed with an Apple Developer certificate, you may see a warning when opening it for the first time.
+To open it, **Right-click (or Control-click) the app icon and select "Open"** from the menu.

 Creating New Indexers
 =====================